top of page

 Recent research suggests that spearmint may balance hormonal disorders, particularly in:

-Polycystic Ovary Syndrome (PCOS) – Studies have shown that spearmint tea is able to decrease free testosterone levels in women with PCOS
+• Polycystic Ovary Syndrome (PCOS) – Studies have shown that spearmint tea can decrease free testosterone levels in women with PCOS

-Hirsutism (too much hair growth) – Spearmint may lower androgen levels and relief symptoms
+• Hirsutism (too much hair growth) – Spearmint may lower androgen levels and relieve symptoms

 Spearmint's poor antiseptic and antimicrobial properties may:

-Always dilute essential oil and patch test before application
+• Always dilute essential oils and patch test before application

 Spearmint is more than a spice in the kitchen — it's a healing herb with broad applications for health and well-being.
 From comfortable digestion and serenity of the mind to hormonal balance and respiratory relief, spearmint is an effective yet soft plant friend.